One in three families are impacted by addiction

 Yet, these are the traditional responses you'll receive when you ask for help.

-People will flat out tell you that there's nothing you can do- like that's helpful.
+People flat out tell you there's nothing you can do- like that's helpful.

-As a substance abuse counselor and Interventionist- who grew up around addiction, suffered through it, recovered from it, and works with others to fight it everyday...
+As a substance abuse counselor and Interventionist- who grew up around addiction, suffered with it, recovered from it, who now helps addicts and alcoholics everyday...

-Here's what you need to know about addiction in a nutshell.
+Here's what you need to know about addiction:

 People with addictions die believing they can stop whenever they want to.